This is a short article giving a brief explanation of patchwork piecing methods with some videos for a visual explanation.

 Any kind of shape or picture is cut out then sewn onto a larger background piece.
 You can use contrasting thread and decorative stitches for sewing, this adds to the overall design.

 Applique is a whole subject all on its own and outwith the scope of this article.
-If you pop over to Quiltbug you’ll find an excellent article about the many different applique techniques.
+If you pop over to Molly and Mama you’ll find an excellent article on getting started.